Here's what Elon Musk has said about the future of Bitcoin payments to Tesla

 What is The B Word?

-Hosted by the Crypto Council for Innovation (CCI) and fellow partners, the event held yesterday (Wednesday July 21) was penned as “[helping] to demystify and destigmatize narratives about Bitcoin, explain how institutions can embrace it, and raise awareness around areas of the network that need support” and saw the launch of an organisation hoping to encourage institutional acceptance of Bitcoin.
+Hosted by the Crypto Council for Innovation (CCI) and fellow partners, the event held on Wednesday was penned as “[helping] to demystify and destigmatize narratives about Bitcoin, explain how institutions can embrace it, and raise awareness around areas of the network that need support” and saw the launch of an organisation hoping to encourage institutional acceptance of Bitcoin.

-The conference lasted for several hours and presented a variety of speakers covering topics like ‘Demystifying Bitcoin’ and how the currency could be used to empower economic populations worldwide, as a joint venture launched by the CCI, Art Invest, payment company Square, Inc and crypto-investment firm Paradigm.
+The conference presented a variety of speakers covering topics like ‘Demystifying Bitcoin’ and how the currency could be used to empower economic populations worldwide, as a joint venture launched by the CCI, Art Invest, payment company Square, Inc and crypto-investment firm Paradigm.

 Founder, CEO and CIO of ARK Invest, Cathie Wood, said: “We are proud to co-host the launch of ‘The ₿ Word.